sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

     <!-- border; size:540px --> ![Watch script](./watchScript.png)

-    This script runs the service in an application modeler terminal session and automatically starts the SAP Fiori application in a new browser session.
+    This script runs the service in a terminal session of the application modeler and automatically starts the SAP Fiori application in a new browser session.

 3. You can now see the application with the generated columns.
 Choose **Go**.